 Exemptions and tax reductions

-- Reduced taxable base: ETVEs have a reduced taxable base for corporate tax, especially concerning the income from stakes in non-resident entities.
+- Reduced taxable base: ETVEs benefit from a reduced taxable base for corporate income tax, particularly regarding income from stakes in non-resident entities.

-- Deduction for double taxation: The distributed profits may allow deductions for double taxation, for both resident and non-resident shareholders, with certain conditions for residents.
+- Deduction for double taxation: Distributed profits may allow deductions for double taxation, applicable to both resident and non-resident shareholders, under specific conditions.

-- Treatment of non-resident profits: The profits obtained by non-residents are not taxed in Spain unless the beneficiary resides in a tax haven.
+- Treatment of non-resident profits: Profits earned by non-residents are not taxed in Spain unless the beneficiary resides in a tax haven.

 Indirect taxation of ETVEs

-The “pure” holding, which holds stakes in other companies but does not itself conduct commercial or operational activities, is exempt from VAT.
+- A pure holding — which holds stakes but conducts no commercial or operational activities — is exempt from VAT.

 Warning

-➔ Under no circumstances should the ETVE become an instrument of tax evasion.
+Under no circumstances should an ETVE be used as a tool for tax evasion.

 Process of creating and managing an ETVE holding